JonLatane/jonline/README.md

 $ kubectl get services
 NAME         TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE kubernetes   ClusterIP   10.245.0.1   <none>        443/TCP   161d
+# You should not be using a Kubernetes namespace named jonline; otherwise, existing services could be overridden.
 $ kubectl get namespace jonline
 Error from server (NotFound): namespaces "jonline" not found
 ```